 Originally written in the key of Ab, I have it here in G, F, and Eb.
 The song is much more accessible for young girls in the lower keys!

 The voice is the thing here, not the piano, so stay out of the way!
 If you really want to play the regular accompaniment, many books of Italian favorites and opera music include it, or go here to download it from my website.
-For now, these arrangements are still free, in 3 of the 4 levels of difficulty, and in several keys.
+For now, some of the arrangements below are still free.
 Here they are, from simplest to most elaborate:

 This easiest arrangement of O Mio Babbino for voice and piano is available as a set in the keys of Ab, G, F, and Eb (8 pages total) for $4.00 for the entire collection.
 Only four dollars!
 So much beauty, so much musical joy... only $4, from PayPal.
 (The pdf document is delivered by E-Junkie.com)